 c. short telegram bursts only in the case of an alert

-A second allocation may be in the band 918 – 921 MHz (Michael, what’s your opinion about this?) this was in the proposal of the alarm SRDoc see picute in chapter 4.2 / Figure 2
+A second allocation may be in the band 915 – 921 MHz.

 The existing frequency allocation in the 868 MHz band (ERC Rec 70-03, Annex 7) should be kept due to an installed basis of billions of devices and systems in CEPT countries.
 Otherwise the performance, reliability and functionality may decrease significantly due to competition with other applications in the same band which generates a non predicting base load.